tohxuewang99/DevSecOps/README.md

 ![Apply Quality gate to project in project page](Images/image-16.png)
 ![Change it to deployment ready quality gate](Images/image-17.png)

-# update jenkins file to query check if quality has been successful after a wait timer
+# update jenkins file to query check if quality has been successful after a wait timer, only works as i have -Dsonar.qualitygate.wait=true, unsure if the quality gate check is using previous success quality check, installed jq(a lightweight command-line JSON processor) in jenkins dockerfile to help retrieve the qualitygate status